 Heavy Metals like Manganese, Cadmium, Copper, Zinc and Irons in Drinking Water

 How can we treat contaminated drinking water?

-As the saying goes, “Prevention is better than cure.”
-Being a family member, we have to make sure that their health is maintained or, better yet improved, to function effectively and make sure that they are receiving the best and are free from disease.
+As the saying goes, "Prevention is better than cure."
+Being a family member, we have to ensure that their health is maintained or, better yet, improved to function effectively and that they are receiving the best and are free from disease.

-Since water is a vital source of life and is one of the causes of diseases, we have to make sure that the water they drink is free from a microorganism, free from turbidity and heavy metals, thus keeping the family's safety.
+Since water is a vital source of life and can cause diseases, we must ensure that the water they drink is free from microorganisms, turbidity, and heavy metals, thus keeping the family safe.

+Heavy Metals like Manganese, Cadmium, Copper, Zinc and Irons in Drinking Water